 When it comes to early retirement, is it luck or good decision-making that ultimately enables the option to quit the rat race early?

 When it comes to early retirement, is it pure luck or good decision-making that makes it possible for so many people to quit the rat race early?
 How much influence does good fortune really have?

 Here is my longer answer - The thought that achieving financial independence and early retirement is a "privilege" strikes me as an arrogant and unfriendly way to describe early retirement.
 The problem is "privilege" makes it seem as though early retirement is only handed to those who are worthy enough, and that's not the message that we in the early retirement community want to give out.

-The pursuit of this wonderful goal is not a “privilege”; it is not only available just to a few of us, or only the smartest among us, college-educated or those who come from perfectly-manicured families in well-to-do neighborhoods.
+The pursuit of this wonderful goal is not a "privilege"; by that, I mean it is not only available just to a select few of us, or only the smartest among us, college-educated or those who come from perfectly-manicured families in well-to-do neighborhoods.

 Truthfully, this subject is a bit of a pet peeve of mine.

 While there is no question that good luck and positive fortune helps tremendously with our ability to retire early, I do not believe that good fortunes are the primary enabling factor behind retiring early, and too much emphasis on pure luck brazenly downplays the influence that our decisions have in our lives.

 It's a slap in the face to those of us who worked our ass off to achieve amazing goals.

 After all, highly paid professional sports stars go broke.
 Lottery winners blow it all and leave themselves penniless.
 And growing up a privileged kid doesn't necessary mean you're set for life.